Sushantk86/Data_Enthusiast_1/README.md

-Prdicting Hospitalization Rate during COVID-19
+Predicting Hospitalization Rate during COVID-19

 Predicting the Hospitalization during COVID-19 in Brazos County , College Station , Texas A training dataset was provided with 276 observations and 191 predictors.